szTom/alaterm/INSTALL.md

 So, if you have a package request, or found a software bug, do not report it to the alaterm project.

+If the installation script fails, but you think it should have worked for your device, then report an issue here.